DA0-DA0/dao-contracts/contracts/external/cw-fund-distributor/README.md

 Possible use cases may involve:
 - Dissolving a DAO and distributing its treasury to members prior to shutting down
-- Paying out dividends to DAO members
+- Distributing funds among DAO members
 - Funding subDAOs

 ## Funding Period